smsharma/lensing-neural-fields/README.md

 }
 ```

-The repository contains a modified version of the [gigalens](https://github.com/giga-lens/gigalens) code.
+The repository contains a modified version of the [`gigalens`](https://github.com/giga-lens/gigalens) package.